It is important to understand the weather in Victoria Falls. The temperate climate and the different seasons will determine when you visit.

 Plan your trip according to the following points – you are then guaranteed to get the holiday you always wanted.

-There are 2 very distinct seasons with 2 very short “shoulder” seasons in-between.
+There weather in Victoria Falls has 2 very distinct seasons with 2 very short “shoulder” seasons in-between.
 These shoulder seasons are brief and see the one season in and the other out.

 This time of year is called the Green Season as the bushveld is lush and green after the rains.